Want to become unfuckwithable? I mean who wouldn’t want this:

 Fast forward to a few years later: I got a new car after not driving for a few years and with it came a surprisingly zen attitude towards driving.
 Suddenly all that road rage-y stuff no longer bothered me!
 If someone cut me off, it still sucked but I no longer took it so personally.
 It didn’t require me swearing or venting and it certainly wasn’t worth mentioning to my partner when I came home at night.

-The only thing that really changed in that time was my attitude.
+In that time, the only thing that really changed was my attitude.
 The drivers and traffic were always about the same.
 I was simply no longer letting all of that stuff into my bubble.
 So miraculously, driving was no longer a stressful experience!

 My experience wasn’t a conscious choice; it just happened over time.
 But it’s still a great way to illustrate how our own attitude creates our energy–and in turn our reality.